Government and Incentives

 We often get caught up in the rhetoric and emotional proselytizing of our group, our ideology, our favorite political actors.
 We have a tendency to draw boundaries around people and pretend that they’re static, stuck the way they are.
 We say things like “that’s just the kind of person he is.”
 We assign people labels such as good, evil, intelligent, stupid.
 I know that you never do this, but I’m sure you know some people that do : -)

-Of course, the complexity of human nature defies these relatively simplistic labels and viewpoints, rendering them unhelpful.
+The complexity of human nature defies these relatively simplistic labels and viewpoints, rendering them unhelpful.
 A view closer to the reality is that each individual exhibits a variety of traits across every domain of life and exists in a dynamic state of constant learning, always being influenced by the world around them.

 A person is likely to be relatively intelligent in some domains and in some ways, and relatively unintelligent in others.
 He or she will exhibit a high degree of integrity (consistency between beliefs/commitments/actions) in some areas, and less integrity in others.
 No person is totally good.
 No person is totally evil (no, not even your worst enemy).
 Every person has light and darkness inside of them.